 Central Government has effective control over the general operations of the Council.
-It is responsible for providing the statutory framework within which the Council operates, provides the majority of its funding in the form of grants and prescribes the terms of the many transactions that the Council has with other parties (e.g. council tax bills, housing benefits).
-Grant receipts outstanding are shown within the debtors listed in Note 19.
+It is responsible for providing the statutory framework within which the Council operates, provides funding in the form of grants and prescribes the terms of the many transactions that the Council has with other parties (e.g. council tax bills, housing benefits).
+Grant receipts outstanding are shown within the debtors listed in Note 18.